Learn

 Mouth Breathing During Sleep: Causes, Risks, and What Helps

-Mouth breathing dries you out, makes snoring worse, and signals an underlying issue — usually nasal congestion.
-Here's what causes it, what helps, and what the mouth-taping trend is really about.
+Mouth breathing dries you out and makes snoring worse — and it signals an underlying issue.
+The causes, what actually helps, and the mouth-taping truth.

 Read →